janwee-sha/reading-notes/SQL/High.Performance.MySQL.md

-> The following contents are reading notes of [High Performance MySQL, 3rd Edition](https://learning.oreilly.com/library/view/high-performance-mysql/9781449332471/)
+> The following contents are a reference of [High Performance MySQL, 3rd Edition](https://learning.oreilly.com/library/view/high-performance-mysql/9781449332471/)

 # Chapter 4.
 Optimizing Schema and Data Types